cbdelossantos/seagrass-microplastics-carbon-riaformosa/README.md

 To run the analysis:

-1. Place the data files in the data/raw/ directory.
+1. Place the data files in a data/raw/ directory.
+2. Create a data/processed directory.
-3. Create a results/ directory contaning two directories: figures/ and tables/.
+3. Create a results/ directory contaning two directories: results/figures/ and results/tables/.
 4. Run the script in the scripts/ directory.
 5. Generated results will be saved in the results/ directories.